sriramkashyap/OglTutorial/README.md

 	Press escape to launch the next sample, and the next...
 	Controls can be accessed through number keys

-Using a different compiler (g++/Visual Studio 2011...):
+Using a different compiler (Visual Studio 2011...):
 -------------------------------------------------------
-> Create a new project / makefile and include all the cpp/header files
+> Create a new project and include all the cpp/header files

 > Add this to the compiler include path (modify paths as necessary):
 	C:\opengl\glew\include;C:\opengl\freeglut\include;C:\opengl\glm;C:\opengl\FreeImage\Dist